 The guidance is clear that employees' redundancy rights, and other employment rights, will not be affected by being furloughed.
 So, any employee who is made redundant whilst on furlough will be entitled to a statutory redundancy payment if they have two years' continuous employment, as well as any contractual redundancy entitlement.

 Furloughed employees who are made redundant will receive redundancy pay based on their normal wage.
 Statutory redundancy payments are based on years of service, age and a week's pay.
 Statutory redundancy payments must be calculated based on an employee’s pre-furlough salary.
-This was confirmed by the Government on 30 July and does not apply to employers who had already made redundancy or notice payments before 31 July.
-The pre furlough salary for a week’s pay is currently capped at £538 which means that employees who earn more than this will just have their calculation based on the £538 figure.
+This was confirmed by government guidance.
+The pre furlough salary for a week’s pay is currently capped at £544 (previously £538) which means that employees who earn more than this will just have their calculation based on the £544 figure.

 If employees’ pay varies, or they have no normal working hours, then pay is normally averaged over the previous 12 weeks.
 If this period includes at least one week of furlough then the averaging must be based on full rather than reduced pay.

 For other claims a week’s minimum pay also applies.
 For example, in a claim for unfair dismissal basic awards for a badly handled redundancy or failure to provide written particulars the employees’ normal (non-furlough) salary should be used.

 The calculation of any contractual redundancy entitlement will depend on the contractual terms governing that payment (and subject to any valid contractual variation made before the employee was furloughed).
 The furlough legislation does not affect any agreements about enhanced contractual redundancy pay as it only applies to basic statutory redundancy pay entitlements.